 The 1963 March on Washington is perhaps the most iconic event from the modern civil rights movement.
 Now a full half-century ago, a quarter of a million Americans gathered to show solidarity with African Americans.
 While images of the March on Washington are engrained in our collective conscience, few realize that the event defined and crystallized a social, political and moral revolution.
-To commemorate the event, here are 10 things you may not know about the March on Washington.
+As you commemorate the event, check out 10 things you may not know about the March on Washington.

-- The March on Washington in 1963 was organized by Bayard Rustin, Martin Luther King’s closest advisor, and a gay black man.
+3. The March on Washington in 1963 was organized by Bayard Rustin, Martin Luther King’s closest advisor and an openly gay black man.

-- The March on Washington was held exactly eight years after the 1955 lynching of Emmitt Till.
+5. The March on Washington was held exactly eight years after the 1955 lynching of Emmett Till.

-- Although women had been active organizers in the civil rights movement since its inception, no women were selected to give any of the day’s keynote addresses.
+6. Although women had been active organizers in the civil rights movement since its inception, no women were selected to give any of the day’s keynote addresses.
 As the only woman on the March’s planning committee, Anna Arnold Hegdemen protested the exclusion of female freedom fighters.
-Josephine Baker addressed the main crowd before the official program began, and Myrlie Evers was scheduled to conduct a “Tribute to Women.”
+Josephine Baker, an entertainer-turned-activist, addressed the main crowd before the official program began, and Myrlie Evers was scheduled to conduct a “Tribute to Women.”
 When Evers got stuck in traffic due to a scheduling conflict, Daisy Bates substituted, making her the only woman to address the crowd during the official program.
 Bates spoke 142 words.

-- Two separate parades were held for male and female civil rights leaders.
+7. Two separate parades were held for male and female civil rights leaders.
 The men marched down Pennsylvania Avenue.
-The women, who included Daisy Bates, Josephine Baker, an entertainer-turned-activist, and Rosa Parks, marched down Independence Avenue.
+The women, who included Daisy Bates, Josephine Baker and Rosa Parks, marched down Independence Avenue.

-- The most stirring parts of King’s “I Have a Dream” speech, delivered on the steps of the Lincoln Memorial during the march, were improvised.
-King was inspired by gospel legend Mahalia Jackson who shouted out from the crowd, “Tell 'em about the dream, Martin!”
+8. The most stirring parts of King’s “I Have a Dream” speech, delivered on the steps of the Lincoln Memorial during the march, were improvised.
+King was inspired by gospel legend Mahalia Jackson, who shouted out from behind the podium, “Tell 'em about the dream, Martin!”

 Adams is a teacher of American history at Bard High School Early College in Ohio.